StormbotTCL/Stormbot-TCL-XIVServer-Module/README.md

 Changelog - Dates are in Epoch time
 -----------------------------------
+1388733684:

+*	With the help of Ami-Chan, compacted code to make easier to debug and possibly expand on at a later date

+1388729246:

+*	Updated bead to include PING results.
+*	Made note that if a user is running in a CYGWIN or WINDOWS environment that the PING option is unavailable.

 1377224028:

 *	Created a README for GitHub and brought this repository online.